-In organizations with a Project Management Office (PMO), an IAM project must follow the corporate procedures.
+In large organizations with a Project Management Office (PMO), an IAM project must follow corporate procedures.
 Typically, a PMO will have defined gating factors, or 'gates,' through which all projects must pass.
 For instance, there will normally be a project approval gate in which the appropriate managers will review the project plan and indicate their approval.
 There will usually be a gate in the form of a budget review to approve the assignment of resources.
 Similarly, there might be a gate in the form of an architecture review to approve the solution architecture.
-Finally, there should be a review of the governance outcomes as a necessary gate to the project.
+Finally, the governance outcomes should be reviewed as a necessary gate for the project.
 The PMO should orchestrate all these activities.